Introduction: How to Make a Rocket Using PET Bottles

 Step 5: Launch Your Rocket and Enjoy It

-Now you can finally launch your rocket, you have to put baking soda inside the rocket and then fill a party balloon with approximately 945 milliliters of vinegar and put it inside the rocket too, when docking the rocket in the launchpad you have to rock the rocket in the launch pad until the nail will pop the bladder when the bladder burst reaction will start and release pressure, be sure to check if trigger is holding the rocket and if no pressure is being leaked, and of course be careful and stay away when pulling the trigger.
+Now you can finally launch your rocket, you have to put approximately 60 grams of baking soda inside the rocket, and then fill a party balloon with approximately 945 milliliters of vinegar and put it inside the rocket too, when docking the rocket in the launchpad you have to rock the rocket in the launch pad until the nail pop the party ballon, when this happens the reaction will start and release pressure, be sure to check if the trigger is holding the rocket and if no pressure is being leaked, and of course be careful and stay away when pulling the trigger.